-2022 Executive Compensation Highlights
+2023 Executive Compensation Highlights

-Our approach to executive compensation in 2022 reflected our measured approach to attracting, retaining, and incentivizing key members of our management team, and aligning their interests with our stockholders.
+Our approach to executive compensation in 2023 reflected our measured approach to attracting, retaining, and incentivizing key members of our management team, and aligning their interests with our stockholders.
 Our overall compensation program consists of three components: base salary, annual cash incentive bonus, and long-term equity incentive compensation.
-Following are highlights of key compensation actions that were taken with respect to our Named Executive Officers for 2022:
+Following are highlights of key compensation actions that were taken with respect to our Named Executive Officers for 2023:

-- Base Salaries.
-We provided our Named Executive Officers with 6.5% increases in base salary at the beginning of 2022, as further described in "Base Salary" below. - Annual Cash Bonuses.
-Our annual cash bonus program in 2022 was based on the achievement of financial goals revenue and adjusted EBITDA and operational metrics.
+• Base Salaries.
+After considering our compensation philosophy and the competitive market environment, we provided our Named Executive Officers with 3% increases in base salary at the beginning of 2023, as further described in "Base Salary" below.

+- Annual Cash Bonuses.
+Our annual cash bonus program in 2023 was based on the achievement of financial goals revenue and adjusted EBITDA and operational metrics.
 Adjusted EBITDA excludes from net loss the effects of interest income, interest expense, depreciation and amortization and stock-based compensation.
-For 2022, our Compensation Committee made the determination to maintain the same annual cash incentive targets as a percentage of base salary for our Named Executive Officers that had been in place for 2021, except for Mr. Recupero, whose annual cash incentive target was increased from 70% to 75% of his annual base salary.
-Based on achievement against our 2022 targets, the actual cash incentive compensation payments made to our Named Executive Officers for 2022 represented 98.2% of their target cash bonus opportunities.
+For 2023, our Compensation Committee made the determination to maintain the same annual cash incentive targets as a percentage of base salary for our Named Executive Officers that had been in place for 2022, except for Mr. Maheshwari, whose annual cash incentive target was increased from 45% to 50% of his annual base salary.
+Based on achievement against our 2023 targets, the actual cash incentive compensation payments made to our Named Executive Officers for 2023 represented 121.5% of their target cash bonus opportunities.
 Details of this program appear in "Annual Cash Bonuses" below. - Long-Term Equity Incentive Compensation.
-For 2022, in addition to granting restricted stock units (RSU) to all NEOs, we adopted a Performance Share Unit (PSU) program for Ms. Francis and Mr. Maheshwari.
-Ms. Francis' 2022 equity grants are issued 50% as PSUs and 50% as RSUs; Mr. Maheshwari's 2022 equity grants are issued 25% as PSUs and 75% as RSUs.
+For 2023, in addition to granting restricted stock units (RSUs) to all NEOs, we also granted Performance Share Units (PSUs) to Ms. Francis and Messrs.
+Maheshwari and Recupero.
+Ms. Francis' 2023 equity grants are issued 50% as PSUs and 50% as RSUs; Messrs.
+Maheshwari and Recupero's 2023 equity grants are issued 25% as PSUs and 75% as RSUs.
 RSU grants serve to align the interests of management and our stockholders and act as an important retention mechanism, and PSUs, which are based on SI-BONE's total shareholder return relative to a group of industry peers, promote the achievement of long-term share price growth and relative outperformance.
 These programs are detailed in "Long-Term Incentive Compensation" below.